-The purpose of the Wetland Management Zone Effectiveness Monitoring Program is to evaluate the effectiveness of WMZs for Type A and Type B wetlands in meeting the targets outlined in the FPHCP, namely no net loss of functions of wetlands by half of a timber rotation cycle while meeting water quality standards.
+The purpose of the Wetland Management Zone Effectiveness Monitoring Program is to evaluate the effectiveness of WMZs for Type A and Type B wetlands in meeting the targets outlined in the FPHCP, namely no net loss of functions of wetlands when measured over the length of a harvest rotation, although some of the functions may be reduced until the midpoint of the timber rotation cycle..
 Similar work is being done with forested wetlands for the Forested Wetlands Effectiveness Project (FWEP).